cslavenc/allofbiologyateth/README.md

   </p>

   <p>
-    How to get: You can simply download it as a zip file (green button "clone or download").<br>
+    How to get: You can simply download it as a zip file (green button "code or clone or download").<br>
     Alternatively, open a terminal, and type "git clone https://github.com/cslavenc/allofbiologyateth.git".<br>
   </p>
 </body>